vera-rykalina/rki_subtyping/README.md

 │   └── Reference_PRRT_Panel_Stanford.fas
 ```

 A final output of the pipeline .xlsx table for internal DB and a plot.
-The pipeline is supossed to be run for each sequencing ran of 96 samples, including control samples.
+The pipeline is supposed to be run for each sequencing ran of 96 samples, including control samples.

 ![Plot](Documentation/images/MS95_subtype_counts.png)